scmscomb/scmscomb.github.io/index.md

 maximum size of a Sidon set of {1, 2,..., n} is at most &Sqrt;n+ 0.998n<sup>1/4</sup> for sufficiently large n.

-The talk is based on joint work with Zoltan Furedi and Souktik Roy.
+The talk is based on joint work with Zoltán Füredi and Souktik Roy.

 ### July 15, 2021: [Andrew Treglown](http://web.mat.bham.ac.uk/~tregloac/) (University of Birmingham)